-All it’ll take for you to pass your graduate telephone interview with Fidelity International (beyond the required academic achievements and work experience) is oodles of motivation and clear communication.
+Examining your motivation is a big part of passing your graduate telephone interview with Fidelity (beyond the required academic achievements and work experience); so you’ll need lots of motivation – but clear communication too.

 Fidelity International’s campus talent acquisition manager, Lucy Harris, says: ‘A lot of applicants are very bright nowadays – they have fantastic CVs.
 But they can’t articulate their motivation in their responses – and that lets them down.’

 Read on to find out exactly what you have to do to give Fidelity International the winning answers that it seeks and be one step closer to getting hired by the investment management firm.

 Fidelity International graduate telephone interview: process summed up

 The telephone interviews held across Fidelity International’s eight graduate programmes will be carried out by a member of the HR team, who will ascertain from your answers if you have:

 - made an informed decision about your career choice